Montessori and Reggio Emilia

 Montessori

-At Woven Nursery, we are inspired by the Montessori philosophy of education.
+At Woven Nursery, we are lead by the Montessori philosophy of education.

 The Montessori philosophy places its emphasis on educating the whole being of the child.